 Each infection by itself can cause hospitalizations and even death, so it is prudent to take precautions against them.
 “Getting the flu vaccine could prevent or reduce the possibility of having to deal with two infections,” Dr. Epner says.
 He encourages everyone who qualifies for a flu vaccine to get one this season.

-How could a severe flu season affect public health in 2021?
+How could a severe flu season affect public health?

 Health experts are warning that the upcoming flu season and an increase in COVID-19 amongst those unvaccinated could add to the strain currently felt by the medical systems.